Vestindien – Null

 Label: Roadrunner / Release date: 30th April 2021 - 75%

 Throughout their entire career, the French band has grown with each next release and their previous album saw them taking a more simplified approach, while at the same time being 100% Gojira.
 Perhaps not the easiest exercise, but nevertheless the one that Gojira mastered eminently on Magma.
-The album ended up being as career defining in its own right as band’s 2008 milestone record The Way of All Flash.
+The album ended up being as career defining in its own right as the band’s 2008 milestone record The Way of All Flash.

-Taking into the consideration that almost half of the record was released as singles before the album came out, it does take some of the excitement of listening a collection of songs for the first time.
-However, some of the most obscure and atypical songs on the album were not released as singles (with exception of “The Chant”), which gives the album solid portion excitement despite everyone already hearing almost half of it before the album even came out.
+Taking into the consideration that almost half of the record was released as singles before the album came out, it does take some of the excitement of listening to a collection of songs for the first time.
+However, some of the most obscure and atypical songs on the album were not released as singles (with the exception of “The Chant”), which gives the album a solid portion of excitement despite everyone already hearing almost half of it before the album even came out.

-The band is also good at placing songs on the album adding to its vitality and mastering push-pull effect between the mellower and heavier material.
-The closing track, “Grind”, which follows one of the mellowest songs on the album “The Trails“ is bombastic and heavy way to close the album and give the old fans sense that this is still very much Gojira.
+The band is also good at placing songs on the album, adding to its vitality and mastering the push-pull effect between the mellower and heavier material.
+The closing track, “Grind”, which follows one of the mellowest songs on the album “The Trails“ is a bombastic and heavy way to close the album and give the old fans a sense that this is still very much Gojira.
 At the same time the band is clever enough to implement the melodic elements in the song, in order for it not to stand out and even closes the track and the album in a hypnotic grungy section, which underlines some of the more experimental, and frankly, key elements of this album.
 Such closing of this album also works as intro into the perhaps that which is the band’s direction for the future.

 www.gojira-music.com